Last updated on August 17th, 2021 at 06:15 pm

 Overall, it seems like parents are happy with the organic baby food from Yumi, Little Spoon, and Once Upon a Farm.
 With extensive insight into the parent space, I have never heard of any discrepancies in the quality of their food, as I have with other baby food that can be found in stores.

 I was impressed with the large number of options that Little Spoon offers for their toddler meal plans which are extremely helpful when you have a busy day with the kids and don’t have the energy to cook.
-Parents who tried Yumi enjoyed their vast variety of food levels and textures that promote an adventurous diet.
+Parents who tried Yumi really appreciated their vast variety of food levels and textures that promote an adventurous diet.

 Little Spoon vs Yumi